If you missed Episode 8 where we discuss liquids, be sure to check it out before diving into the solids hatch ; )

 When we set up the solids container we filled it with the coir to the correct level stated in the instructions, which is slightly more if you are using it continuously.

 We decided not to use the coffee filters supplied with the toilet because once again, using it full time, we felt that would be too much paper in addition to toilet paper.

-I had already read about other women finding this a problem and soon discovered how to shuffle backwards and forwards as required.
-Yes a trickle of urine might get into the solids, but it is unlikely to have any drastic effect.
+I had already read about other women finding this a problem and soon discovered how to shuffle backward and forwards as required.
+Yes, a trickle of urine might get into the solids, but it is unlikely to have any drastic effect.

 The agitator/stirrer has caused great fascination to both of us and there has often been extra stirring done just as you walk past the toilet!